-Youth Guidance creates and implements school-based programs that enable at-risk children to overcome obstacles, focus on their education and, ultimately, succeed in school and in life.
+Youth Guidance creates and implements school-based programs that enable youth, in under-resourced communities, to overcome obstacles, focus on their education and, ultimately, succeed in school and in life.

 Youth Guidance sees a bright and successful future for every inner-city elementary and high school student.
 Because we believe that success in school is not only possible but should be achieved and celebrated, we are present in schools to facilitate an environment that truly engages students in the learning process, and through careful guidance, enables them to realize their full potential and graduate with a meaningful plan for successfully managing life.

 Founded in 1924 as The Church Mission of Help, Youth Guidance was originally formed to assist girls in need of shelter, clothing, medical care, financial help, legal assistance, and educational/vocational opportunities.

 In 1962, the Church of Mission Help merged with an agency serving boys in family court and became Youth Guidance Youth Services.
 In 1969, we entered into a partnership with Chicago Public Schools (CPS) and established our first full-time offices within area schools—laying the foundation for the innovative, school-based initiatives that are the cornerstone of the Youth Guidance of today.